-In the formula explained in the above image, “investment gains” means the amount earned after redeeming or selling the investment.
+Return on investment is generally calculated as total earnings divided by the actual investment cost.
+The bigger the ratio, the higher the gains accrued.
+In the formula explained in the above image, ‘investment gains’ means the amount earned after redeeming or selling the investment.
 Remember, ROI is estimated in percentage – this makes it easier for investors to compare it with others.

 You must have seen people using the words return and profit interchangeably.
 But they may not mean the same all the time.
-Return on investment only touch the money you capitalize in a scheme, mutual fund or a company, and the return you make on that amount based on the profit of the complete scheme, fund or company.
+Return on investment only touch the money you capitalise in a scheme, mutual fund or a company, and the return you make on that amount based on the profit of the complete scheme, fund or company.
 Hence, do not think that ROI is the same as the return you make on your equity.

 |User-friendly: It is easy to calculate and you just need to know the cost and profit earned.
 You do not need the help of a financial expert to understand this.||Ignores time value of money: Different schemes have different tenures and maturity periods.
 So, a 50% ROI for a 1-year FD and the same for a 5-year ELSS cannot be comparable.
 Rate of return scores here as a performance metric.|

 |Globally understood: The formula is used across the world.
 It is simple enough to interpret and explain it to people.||ROI doesn’t take inflation into consideration: It also doesn’t count additional costs like processing fee, stamp duty etc.|

 |Versatile: ROI formula has many applications like understanding profitability of a scheme and doing a comparative analysis among others.||ROI results are easy to manipulate: So results can change from investor to investor.
 Use the same inputs to get an exact value.|